vespa-engine/blog/_posts/2021-03-12-run-search-engine-experiments-in-Vespa-from-python.md

 ##  Connect to a running Vespa application

-In case you already have a Vespa application running somewhere, you can directly instantiate the [Vespa](https://pyvespa.readthedocs.io/en/latest/reference-api.html#vespa.application.Vespa) class with the appropriate end-point.
+In case you already have a Vespa application running somewhere, you can directly instantiate the [Vespa](https://pyvespa.readthedocs.io/en/latest/reference-api.html#vespa.application.Vespa) class with the appropriate endpoint.
 The example below connects to the [cord19.vespa.ai](https://cord19.vespa.ai/) application:

 ```python